StarCodeSuperior/XEssential/README.md

 Commands:

-heal: heal yourself or other Players
+heal: heal yourself or other Players \n
-feed: feed yourself or other players
+feed: feed yourself or other players \n
-gmc: Changed Your or Others Gamemode to Creative
+gmc: Changed Your or Others Gamemode to Creative \n
-gms: Changed Your or Others Gamemode to Survival
+gms: Changed Your or Others Gamemode to Survival \n
-gma: Changed Your or Others Gamemode to Adventure
+gma: Changed Your or Others Gamemode to Adventure \n
-gmsp: Changed Your or Others Gamemode to Spectator
+gmsp: Changed Your or Others Gamemode to Spectator \n
 fly: toggles your or others Fly